It is important as part of your personal development journey to invest in others because at a certain point, it has to be about more than just you.

-The people who I recognize can be anyone in my life.
-This could be my family members, friends, clients, vendors, or anyone who sticks out in my mind.
+The person I choose to recognize can be anyone in my life.
+This could be a family member, friend, client, vendor, or anyone who comes to mind.

 Since I recognize someone every day as part of my routine, I can’t limit it to just the people I know really well.
-This practice has caused me to look outside of who I’d normally talk to.
+This practice has caused me to look beyond people I’d normally talk to.

 Take The Morning Upgrade for example.
 It’s a passion project for me because it lets me invest in other people.
 Sure, I have plans to turn it into a business…but with the primary goal of being able to reach more people.

-Writing the blog, book, and producing the podcast are my attempts at having a bigger impact on others and encouraging them.
+Writing the blog, book, and producing the podcast are my attempts at having a greater impact on others and encouraging them.

-The ultimate goal of this website is to introduce people to the concepts of personal development like mindset training, health, education, and all of the things I write about.
+The ultimate goal of this website is to introduce people to the concepts of personal development such as mindset training, health, education, and all of the things I write about.

 My belief is that the more people I reach with the site, the more people I can help.
 That’s why I’ve invested a lot of energy and put in the effort to create valuable content.
 My hopes are that people will learn and invest in their own friends and families.
 It creates a ripple effect that has huge potential.